elastic/ecs/rfcs/text/0000-data_stream-fields.md

 data_stream.dataset | constant_keyword | The field can contain anything that makes sense to signify the source of the data.
 Examples include `nginx.access`, `prometheus`, `endpoint` etc. For data streams that otherwise fit, but that do not have dataset set we use the value "generic" for the dataset value. `event.dataset` should have the same value as `data_stream.dataset`. data_stream.namespace | constant_keyword | A user defined namespace.
 Namespaces are useful to allow grouping of data.
 Many of our customers already organize their indices this way, and now we are providing this best practice as a default.
 Many people will use `default` as the value.

 In the new indexing strategy, the value of the data stream fields combine to the name of the actual data stream in the following manner `{data_stream.type}-{data_stream.dataset}-{datastream.namespace}`.
 This means the fields can only contain characters that are valid as part of names of data streams.
+Please see the Elasticsearch reference for [restrictions on index/data stream names](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-create-index.html#indices-create-api-path-params).

+### Restrictions on values
+**data_stream.type**

-data_stream.type is restricted to `logs` or `metrics` for now.
+`data_stream.type` is restricted to `logs` or `metrics` for now.

-`data_stream.namespace` and `data_stream.dataset` cannot be longer than 100 bytes and `data_stream.dataset` cannot contain dashes (`-`).
+Any future values for `data_stream.type` should also adhere to the following restrictions (these are derived from the Elasticsearch index restrictions):
+* Must not contain `-`
+* Must not start with `+` or `_`

+**data_stream.dataset**

+* Must not contain `-`
+* No longer than 100 chars

+**data_stream.namespace**

+* No longer than 100 chars

+### On the use of Constant Keyword fields

+The new indexing strategy results in users having many more indices than they used to.
+Elasticsearch is very good at searching for specific documents across indices, but for some common queries we can make it even better by using `constant_keyword` fields.
+For example, it's often the case that you'd want to find only documents that contain logs from a certain service or logs from a given namespace.
+For a query such as `data_stream.type: logs AND data_stream.namespace: billing-app` Elasticsearch can quickly determine that only a small subset of the indices are relevant to search through.
 <!--
 Stage 2: Include new or updated yml field definitions for all of the essential fields in this draft.
 While not exhaustive, the fields documented here should be comprehensive enough to deeply evaluate the technical considerations of this change.
 The goal here is to validate the technical details for all essential fields and to provide a basis for adding experimental field definitions to the schema.
 Use GitHub code blocks with yml syntax formatting.
 -->